 The solution to unlocking your digital front door strategy is mobile.

-The digital tools and core devices that patients already use every day provide a path to increasing brand loyalty by helping them with tasks such as: identifying a provider, scheduling appointments, viewing test results, paying bills, and more.
+The digital tools and core devices that patients already use every day provide a path to increasing brand loyalty.
+How?
+By helping them with tasks such as:

-Next, comes investing in proper system integration so that data is stored all in one place, making personalization, support, and services more efficient and effective.
+Next, comes investing in proper system integration so that data is stored all in one place.
+This makes personalization, support, and services more efficient and effective.

-What can a digital front door do for:
+What can digital health and virtual care do for:

-Whether through acquisition or expansion of capabilities, we are seeing the merging of providers with payer activities that requires the same focus on digital.
-Payers can invest in more robust, cloud-based applications that deliver on renewed automation, intelligence, and relevance as they interact with members to address inquiries, needs, and requests.
+Whether through acquisition or expansion of capabilities, we are seeing providers needs merging with payer activities.
+And each require the same focus on digital.
+Payers can invest in more robust, cloud-based applications that deliver on renewed automation, intelligence, and relevance.
+This helps them to interact with members to address inquiries, needs, and requests.

 Pharmaceutical, biotech, and medical device companies, offer services and value to both providers and patients.
-Life sciences companies play a balancing act of being a provider of both information and product, while also knowing their role is second to the patient/provider relationship.
+Life sciences companies play a balancing act.
+They are a provider of information and product, while also knowing their role is second to the patient/provider relationship.

 Their role may be secondary, but the demand for a technology-driven customer experience doesn’t change.
-Patients and customers want a personalized experience tailored to where they are in the treatment journey delivered in a way that aligns to their communication preferences.
+Patients and customers want a personalized experience tailored to where they are in the treatment journey.
+And they want it delivered in a way that aligns to their communication preferences.